 And these were questions that I had for a collaboration that I did with Queenie who’s on the live stream now.
 And with the banners, you can also use them as your overlays as well.
 And this was a little trick that I did where I have the questions when I have someone on a live stream in the banner.

-So one, I don’t have to remember anything because there’s a lot going on in this head.
+One, I don’t have to remember anything because there’s a lot going on in this head.
 I can’t remember everything.
-So I like to have the questions as banners, and then I can just have the questions on screen.
+I like to have the questions as banners, and then I can just have the questions on screen.
 My guests can see them on screen.

 I’m typing.
 I can’t spell because everyone’s watching me typing text.
 And then adding banner.
 And once you’re ready to use it, you simply click on it.
 And when you’re ready for it to disappear, you click on it again, and then it disappears.

-So that’s the other little hack.
+That’s the other little hack.
 I really, really love this one.
 And then I think a couple of people that I know where I showed them, where like, I really liked that.
-So take it, take it and use it.
+Take it, take it and use it.

 You can change the colours slightly with StreamYard if you go to brand, I’ve got it currently set to this yellow colour ’cause I’m into yellow at the moment.
 If you wanted to pick another colour, you would just select that brand colour and choose whatever colour suits your brand gives you the feels for the day.

 You’ve got the whole colour spectrum.
-So you can match it to how you want it to appear.
-So that’s the other little hack with the overlays.
+You can match it to how you want it to appear.
+That’s the other little hack with the overlays.
 Now let’s talk about my next favourite thing.

 They’re all my favourite things.
 I can’t pick one or the other.
-So my next favourite thing is adding a guest to your live stream.
+My next favourite thing is adding a guest to your live stream.

 With StreamYard, it is incredibly easy.
 All you have to do to add guests to your live stream is to click on the invite section here at the bottom of StreamYard, and this provides a link, right?